ash-project/ash_phoenix/documentation/tutorials/getting-started-with-ash-and-phoenix.md

   ash_apis: [MyAshPhoenixApp.Blog]
 ```

-### Create the API and Registry
+### Create the API and add Resources

 An Ash API can be thought of as a [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) in Domain Driven Design terms and can seen as analogous to a Phoenix context.
 Put simply, its a way of grouping related resources together.
 In our case our API will be called `MyAshPhoenixApp.Blog`.

-An Ash API points to an Ash registry.
-The registry in our case will be `MyAshPhoenixApp.Blog.Registry`
-An Ash registry points to one or more resources.
+An Ash API points to Ash resources.
+An Ash API can point to one or more resources.
 In our case we will only have a single resource `MyAshPhoenixApp.Blog.Post`.
 We'll be taking a deeper look into that in the next section.

-For now take a look at the `Blog` API and the `Blog.Registry`:
+For now take a look at the `Blog` API and the associated resources:

 ```elixir
 # lib/my_ash_phoenix_app/blog/blog.ex